juancarlospaco/unicodemoticon/README.md

 - Trayicon with Unicode Emoticons using Python3 Qt5.
 - StandAlone, single-file, easy to use.
-- Set its own Process name and show up on Process lists.
+- Set its own Process name and show up on Process lists, GUI Customization via CSS, Icon Customization.
-- Can check for updates for itself.
+- Can check for updates for itself, Sets Smooth CPU usage, Colored Logging, Single Instance via Sockets.
-- Smooth CPU usage.
+- Menu is Semi-Transparent with particles and Rounded Corners with On Mouse Hover Previews.
 - HTML5 Entities, eg. `&copy;` and Multiple characters Emoticons, eg. `¯\_(ツ)_/¯`.
+- Alternating CamelCase for clipboard text, eg. `AlTeRnAtInG CaMeLcAsE FoR ClIpBoArD TeXt`.

 # Try it !: